-The United States Airforce is understood to be developing a state-of-the-art hypersonic spy plane rumoured to be capable of flying at speeds of around 4,600mph.
+The United States Air Force (USAF) is understood to be developing a state-of-the-art hypersonic spy plane rumoured to be capable of flying at speeds of around 4,600mph.

-Now, conspiracy theorist Tyler Glockner says he has stumbled upon the secretive craft after apparently trawling the swamplands of Florida on Google Earth.
+But back in 2018, conspiracy theorist Tyler Glockner said he had stumbled upon the secretive craft after apparently trawling the swamplands of Florida on Google Earth.

 According to Glockner, the runway that the mysterious object sits on is owned by aerospace company Pratt & Whitney who have a “foothold in designing aircraft engines”.